Showing posts with label Ernst Leitz. Show all posts

 12 The lenses are appreciating in price, especially for clean examples without fungus, scratches, or haze.

 These little Leica thread-mount cameras are still available at reasonable acceptable prices.
-They are fun to use and have a precision feel that most modern cameras do not replicate (other than Leica M film bodies, which, as of 2022, are still in production).
+They are fun to use and have a precision feel that most modern cameras do not replicate (other than Leica M film bodies, which, as of 2025, are still in production).
 Just go buy one and return to the basics of photography.
-I know your creativity will blossom.
+Your creativity will blossom.

 Other articles